Meconium Aspiration Malpractice Lawyer in Chicago

 If a baby is not breathing because of meconium obstruction, the medical provider will nearly always attempt to clear the airway.
 To do this, a doctor will insert an airway tube or endotracheal tube into the baby’s trachea.
 With the ET tube properly in place, the baby’s airway will be suctioned through the tube.
 In the very rare event the baby is still not breathing after suctioning, the doctor will move on to B or breathing.
 Often referred to as positive pressure ventilation, the doctor effectively pushes air through the ET tube and into the baby.
 In the most highly unusual cases where the baby is still not breathing, the doctor will often move to Circulation and, if necessary, Drugs.
 However, as soon as ventilation is established, nearly all newborns will begin breathing and show a rapid improvement in their overall condition.
 This is particular true of meconium babies.
 Failing to carefully perform the steps of neonatal resuscitation can cause serious harm or even death, constituting medical malpractice.

 In addition to providing competent medical staff, a hospital must have a system in place to ensure all neonatal resuscitation equipment is readily available at every delivery.
 The equipment required for every delivery is outlined in a book called the Neonatal Resuscitation Program textbook.
 The NRP textbook also outlines the steps for performing neonatal resuscitation.
 The equipment need at delivery includes many items, including a laryngoscope, endotracheal tubing, and a meconium aspirator.
 Backup equipment should also be available.
-Failing to provide the necessary equipment for neonatal resuscitation can form the basis for medical malpractice lawsuit.Most Meconium Babies Suffer No Permanent Harm
+Failing to provide the necessary equipment for neonatal resuscitation can form the basis for a meconium aspiration medical malpractice lawsuit.Most Meconium Babies Suffer No Permanent Harm

 Most babies born through meconium stained fluid experience no permanent harm.
 This of course assumes the medical provider complied with the standard of care using the necessary supplied equipment.
 Even babies who go on to develop meconium aspiration syndrome, where the meconium enters the lungs and causes respiratory problems, suffer no lasting effects from this condition.
 However, in severe cases of meconium aspiration syndrome or MAS, meconium aspiration babies may require Extracorporeal Membrane Oxygen Treatment or ECMO.
 With ECMO, a machine that works like an artificial lung and circulates blood through the machine and back then back into the baby’s blood stream.
 Although this advanced life support treatment saves lives, the treatment itself carries its own risks including the risk of brain damage.
 Effective neonatal resuscitation can reduce the likelihood of needing ECMO treatment from meconium aspiration.